danmbrown/city-of-whispers/Gen.md

 - Their ties
 - Their starting moves

+The Magistrate should make note of any **updates to the map implied by playbook moves**.

+Every character **starts with one neighborhood connection**.
+After going through introductions, each character's connection should be obvious -- their abode, base of operations, favored hangout, childhood home -- but if it isn't add a neighborhood to the map now.
+Write down your character's neighborhood connection.

+## Determine Relationships
 As you introduce your characters, the Magistrate can start the **relationship map** to capture the relationships between the PCs and their ties.

-Also, make note of any **updates to the map implied by playbook moves**.
-Before you ask the relationship questions, add these elements to the map.

 Then, go around the table again and ask two of your Relationship questions.
 As players provide responses, the Magistrate should add to the relationship map, illustrating the connections between the characters.

-## Note Neighborhood Connections
-Finally, every character starts with one neighborhood connection.
-After going through introductions, each character's connection should be obvious -- their abode, base of operations, favored hangout, childhood home -- but if it isn't add a neighborhood to the map now.
-Write down your character's neighborhood connection.